AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 ![import project in eclipse](http://labs.sephiroth.it/tmp/android/1.png)

 The import dialog will appear.
 From the list of import options, select “Existing Projects into Workspace,” and then click “Next.”

 ![import project in eclipse](http://labs.sephiroth.it/tmp/android/2.png)

 In the new dialog, click on the “Select archive file” radio button and then click the “Browse” button on the right.
 From here, select the aviaryfeather.zip file included with this document.
 Click on the “Finish” button at the bottom of the dialog.
 A new Android library project called “AviaryFeather” will be created in your current workspace.
-This is the required library project which you must include in your application if you want to use Feather to manipulate images.
+This is the required library project which you must include in your application if you want to use Aviary to manipulate images.

 ![import project in eclipse](http://labs.sephiroth.it/tmp/android/3.png)

 <a name="sample-app"></a>
-Sample Application
+3 Sample Application
 ------------------

-Next, we need to create an Android application in order to use Feather.
-You can see a real example of how to use Feather by opening the included sample-app.zip project.
+Next, we need to create an Android application in order to use Aviary.
+You can see a real example of how to use the Aviary editor by opening the included `sample-app.zip` project.

-Just import the sample application by following the same procedures described above, but select sample-app.zip at step 3.
+Just import the sample application by following the same procedures described above, but select `sample-app.zip` at step 3.

 A new project called “AviaryLauncher” will be created in your workspace.
 You can inspect this app to see a sample usage of the aviary sdk.

 The imported application should have all the references already set and it should be ready to use.
 If you want to include AviaryFeather in a different Android project or add it to a new one, follow the instructions in step 4; otherwise you can skip to step 5.

 <a name="include"></a>
-Include AviaryFeather in a new Application
+4 Include AviaryFeather in a new Application
 ------------------------------------------

 If you don’t want to use the included sample application to test Feather, here’s a step by step guide on how to include Feather in a new Android application.

 <a name="create-new"></a>
-### Create a new Android project
+### 4.1 Create a new Android project

 Just create a new Android project as usual from Eclipse and select Android 4.0 in the Build Target Panel.